alexpaul/UIKit/CovidLookup.md

 Bonus:
 1. Add a search bar to the view controller.
 2. The user should be able to search by country name e.g `Saint Lucia`
+3. Add a Table View Header to show Global Statistics of Covid cases.